Did you know that it’s impossible to create a real legato on the piano?

 Now that you learned the basics of Piano Intonation – are you ready to move to the next step?

-Become a member of my Piano Coaching Program at PianoCareerAcademy.com and get instant access to hundreds of detailed exclusive piano playing tutorials that reveal the technical and expressive secrets of the Russian piano school via my holistic approach to piano playing, music and lifestyle.
-On the Private Members Forum you’ll also be able to ask me ANY piano question, anytime, and receive personalized, detailed, professional piano advice! ![]()
+Become a member of my Piano Coaching Program at PianoCareerAcademy.com and get instant access to hundreds of detailed exclusive piano playing tutorials that reveal the technical and expressive secrets of the Russian piano school via my holistic approach to piano playing, music and lifestyle. ;)

 And now – a little advice: Never forget WHY you practice!
 Is it because you want to increase your finger agility?
 No, it’s not!
 Is it because you need to improve your key attack and the quality of your tone?
 Wrong again!
 Is it because your teacher told you so?
 I certainly hope not!
-Is it because you want to be able to play expressively and convincingly beautiful piano pieces?
+Is it because you want to be able to play beautiful piano pieces expressively and convincingly?
 Now we’re getting closer!

-Many new articles and video tutorials are coming soon on PianoCareer.com (including a series of practice guides for beginners).
-Follow me on Facebook, Twitter or Google + (and now also on Pinterest!) to get instant updates, support and motivation! ![]()
+Many new articles and video tutorials are coming soon on PianoCareer.com (including a step-by-step Video Course for Beginners!).
+Follow me on Facebook, Twitter or LinkedIn (and now also on Pinterest!) to get instant updates, support and motivation! ;)

 I just got my new Korg SP-250 digital piano and thought of your great advice.
 The journey continues!